• Skip to primary navigation

 • Grind the nuts.
 Add the pecans and walnuts to a food processor fitted with the blade attachment and blend until it's just becoming -- but isn't quite -- a paste.
 They should be somewhere between a powder and paste.

 • Add remaining crust ingredients, mix and shape.
 Add the processed nuts to a medium-sized mixing bowl and add the melted butter, sugar, cinnamon, ginger, nutmeg and salt.
 Mix until everything is evenly blended and then press it into a 10-inch pie plate.
 (It will be about ½ inch thick, thicker than a typical pie crust.
-Be sure to bring the crust on top of the top edge as it will shrink a bit during the baking time.)
+If it's easy, bring the crust on top of the top edge as it will shrink a bit during the baking time.
+If that's too tricky, just go up as high as you can.)

 • Refrigerate.
 Place the prepared crust in the refrigerator for at least 45 minutes, and during that time, preheat the oven to 350°F.